What is Phishing?

 Get Help First

-If you receive an email or visit a website that threatens to remove your account or makes you suspicious for any reason, contact the University Computer Help Desk to discuss the situation.The Help Desk can help you determine if the message or website in question is legit or a phishing scam.
+If you receive an email or visit a website that threatens to remove your account or makes you suspicious for any reason, contact the Technology Support Center to discuss the situation.The Support Center can help you determine if the message or website in question is legit or a phishing scam.
 You should get help before following the instructions.